nielsonm/kegbot/arduino/README.md

 #### Temperature sensor
 DS18B20 requires the [Dallas library](https://github.com/milesburton/Arduino-Temperature-Control-Library) as well as the [OneWire library](http://playground.arduino.cc/Learning/OneWire) to run.

-NOTE: Temperature will be output in C.  Which may necessitate a conversion subroutine either in the rPi or the Web UI.
+NOTE: Temperature will be output in kelvin.
+Which may necessitate a conversion subroutine either in the rPi or the Web UI.

+### Output

+Output is a csv triple with temp, tap one, and tap two.

+Sample output:

+297.21,0,0
+297.09,0,0